-A membership organization which publishes information on raptors, maintains a database on raptors, especially on the status of native Asian raptors, and supports a list server for persons involved in conservation and research on Asian raptors.
+This is a membership organization that publishes information on raptors, maintains a database on raptors (especially on the status of native Asian raptors), and supports a list server for people involved in conservation and research on Asian raptors.

 The Association of Field Ornithologists (AFO) is a membership organization dedicated to the study and conservation of birds and their natural habitats.
-The AFO prides itself as serving as a bridge between the professional and the amateur ornithologist.
+The AFO prides itself on serving as a bridge between professional and amateur ornithologists.

-The BirdLife International Partnership strives to conserve birds, their habitat and global biodiversity, working with people towards sustainability in the use of natural resources.
-BirdLife International is a global partnership of non-governmental organizations (NGOs) with a special focus on conservation and birds.
+BirdLife International is a global partnership of non-governmental organizations (NGOs) that strives to conserve birds, their habitat, and global biodiversity, working with people towards sustainability in the use of natural resources.
 Each NGO Partner represents a unique geographic territory.

 Birdnet was created and is maintained by the Ornithological Council as a service to ornithologists and the general public.
 Birdnet is an online repository of information about the science of ornithology and about issues of interest to ornithologists.
-Birdnet provides selected links to other sites concerning other aspects about birds.
+Birdnet provides selected links to other bird websites.

 The Carolina Raptor Center is dedicated to environmental stewardship and the conservation of birds of prey through education, research, and the rehabilitation of injured and orphaned raptors.

-One of the largest ornithological societies in the world with over 2,000 professional and amateur ornithologists.
+This is one of the largest ornithological societies in the world with more than 2,000 professional and amateur ornithologists.
 Their purpose is to encourage and support scientific study and conservation of birds and wildlife in general and to disseminate knowledge through publications, meetings, and direct communication with ornithologists.